atoder/factual_api_hotel_reader/README.md

 F_SECRET: "YourSecretHere"
 ```

-### IMPORTANT INFO
-Factual API only allows you to have 500 Row Limit.
-Meaning beyond 500 offset,
-it won't allow you to access the data unless you ask them to give you access/premium API

 ## Step 2
-To run the script and have it output data into default *hotels.csv* just run
+To run the script and have it output data into default *hotels.csv* and read zipcodes from default **zipcodes.txt** just run
 ```
 ruby main.rb
 ```

-To run the script with a custom output file just pass the argument like below
+To run the script with a custom output file and/or custom zipcodes file just pass the arguments like below
 ```
-ruby main.rb custom_name.csv
+ruby main.rb custom_name.csv zipcodes.txt
 ```

 ## BONUS Functionality - Able to pause and pick up where it left off in case there are any interruptions.